- Last night my bed flew. It flew everywhere with me in it. It wasn't a dream, it was for real life!

 How much CO2e do domestic flights generate?

 Australians fly domestically as well as internationally.
 How much CO2e do our local flights generate?

 According to the Department of Infrastructure, Regional Development and Cities, Australians flew around 70.94 billion kilometres last year.
 Using standard industry emissions factors, those flights generated a total of 15.9 million tonnes CO2e or around 624 kilograms CO2e per person.

 Prior to this project, I flew domestically a little less than the average.
 I travelled around twice a year, generating around 393 kilograms CO2e.

 I used the same principles to cut back on domestic flight emissions as I used for international flight emissions.
 I found it much easier, probably because I love overseas holidays and loathe work travel.

 I held one interstate work meeting in person and then arranged subsequent meetings via phone and Skype.
 This saved time as well as money and got the same outcome.
 My family caught the bus from Canberra to Sydney which took around the same as flying, because we didn't have to check in an hour early to the airport.
 We chose local driving holidays at the beach and the mountains.
 It was all pleasant, simple and cheap and it made our lives less hectic.
-I've come to question my instinct to jump on a plane to get away (or for work, jump on a plane to fix it).
-Like many modern conveniences, plane travel breaks its promise of convenience and freedom.
+I've come to question my instinct to jump on a plane to get away.
+Like many modern conveniences, plane travel promises convenience, freedom and relaxation but what it actually delivers is hassle.
 It makes us more busy, not less.

 If you want to reduce emissions from domestic flights, fly less (or not at all).
 Stay for a longer time when you do go and make the most of it.
 Don't take frequent short trips.
 Teleconference for work and to keep up with distant relatives.
 Holiday locally.
 And fly economy, because those Business and First Class seats take up much more space on the plane and account for much higher emissions.